 Here are some great games that you can play at home or in the backyard that will increase your dog's physical activity without drastically changing their current routines:

-Fetch, the beloved classic game for you and your pet.
-Fetch is a great way to encourage continuously active play in short periods.
-A five minute game of fetch for you may not seem too strenuous, but for your dog, especially prey-driven dogs, fetch can be intense.
+A five-minute game of fetch for you may not seem too strenuous, but for your dog, especially prey-driven dogs, fetch can be intense.

-Getting out of the house or familiar territory will allow your dog to explore the world in a safe and controlled manner.
-It provides opportunity for socialization with people, dogs and wildlife, and it will help your dog understand their boundaries.
+Getting out of the house or familiar territory will allow your dog to explore the world safely and controlled.
+It provides an opportunity for socialization with people, dogs, and wildlife, and it will help your dog understand their boundaries.

-Plus, this is an activity you would do together, which provides some much needed one-on-one stimulation and bonding for you and your pup.
+Plus, this activity you would do together provides some much-needed one-on-one stimulation and bonding for you and your pup.

-Flirt poles can be found at many pet stores, but they are pretty simple to make yourself if you want something a little more cost effective.
+A flirt pole can be found at many pet stores, but they are pretty simple to make yourself if you want something a little more cost-effective.
 It may not be as durable, but your dog will not care.